MENU

 Camellia Sinensis var.
 Assamica (Large size leaves)

-There are a lot of different varietals due to different climatic conditions, altitude, and soil chemistry as well as cultivars, cultivated in different tea-producing countries to create a better version that will give better harvests, and will be strong against local diseases and weather conditions.
+There are many different varietals due to different climatic conditions, altitude, and soil chemistry, as well as cultivars cultivated in different tea-producing countries to create a better version that will give better harvests and be strong against local diseases and weather conditions.

 HARVESTING

-The highest quality teas mostly are harvested and produced in spring.
-There are some natural factors, that affect harvest time, but usually, it lasts from the first dates of March till late May, and speaking about tea grown at high altitudes, even June.
-But there are also summer, autumn, and winter harvesting periods which last till late November.
+The highest-quality teas are mostly harvested and produced in spring.
+Some natural factors affect harvest time, but it usually lasts from the first of March till late May, and, speaking about tea grown at high altitudes, even June.
+However, there are also summer, autumn, and winter harvesting periods that last until late November.

 In China, it is considered that the highest quality tea buds and tea leaves are grown during the Ming Qiang (before “Qing Ming” (“Pure brightness”)) period, from March 6 till April 5!
 This tea material is most tender and provides sweet, exquisite tea.
-The period after Qing Ming till Gu Yu (“Grain rain”) April 20 is also a very important period when producers produce high-quality teas.
-There is one more period called Yu Hou (“After the rain”) made after Gu Yu.
+The period after Qing Ming till Gu Yu (“Grain rain”) April 20 is also very important when producers produce high-quality teas.
+One more period is called Yu Hou (“After the rain”), and it is made after Gu Yu.

-As I said before, there are a lot of nuances due to weather changes.
-Speaking about tea grown high in the mountains, harvesting periods come later, because tea leaves grow slower.
-It also affects the quantity and number of crops.
+As I said before, there are many nuances due to weather changes.
+For tea grown high in the mountains, harvesting periods come later because tea leaves grow slower.
+This also affects the quantity and number of crops.

 WITHERING

 Withering is controlled wilting when tea leaves lose moisture and become flexible.
-Sometimes, if the withering is too long, tea leaves start to oxidise and it becomes a part of the oxidation process.
+Sometimes, if the withering is too long, tea leaves start to oxidise and become part of the oxidation process.

 CONTROLLED OXIDATION